import-au/ciscoumbrellav2/README.md

 ### Configuration variables

-This table lists the configuration variables required to operate Umbrella v2.
+This table lists the configuration variables required to operate Cisco Umbrella v2.
 These variables are specified when configuring a Umbrella asset in Splunk SOAR.

 VARIABLE | REQUIRED | TYPE | DESCRIPTION
 -------- | -------- | ---- | -----------